Positive psychotherapy: the term almost seems self-contradictory.

 15 Sessions – Exercises and Tools

-The positive psychotherapy interventions introduced below can be applied individually as well as a part of an already existing model of treatment.
 The order of sessions outlined below is merely suggestive but there are some essential components that should be maintained to increase long term effectiveness and enhance learning.

-Finally, one size does not fit all when introducing any practice including mindfulness, so fit should be carefully considered and special attention should be paid to cultural considerations.
+Additionally, one size does not fit all when introducing any practice including mindfulness, so fit should be carefully considered and special attention should be paid to cultural considerations.

 Session I – Positive Inception